 The project's progress is illustrated based on whether the project owner user has paid the consultant for the number of hours they worked a certain period of time.

-Due to company circumstances, we were not able to directly speak to project owners, but we interviewed people from our Customer Success Team, who directly work with project owners, to understand how project owners navigate our system and the common pain points.
-We were able to take some direct quotes project owners sent to our AE team through emails, as well as quotes from the internal team as well.
-Here were some of the re-occuring statements:
+Due to company circumstances, I was not able to directly speak to project owners, but here are some direct quotes project owners sent to our AE team through emails, as well as quotes from the internal team as well used to validate this need.
+Here were some of the re-occurring statements:

 “I just created my project.
 I have no idea what the next step is but I need a consultant ASAP.”